samdenty/github-icons/README.md

 # git-icons

 This repository contains the source code for the git-icons CLI.
-The app is paid and can be found [here](https://samddenty.gumroad.com/l/git-icons)
+[The app can be found over here](https://samddenty.gumroad.com/l/git-icons)

 [![Banner](./banner.png)](https://samddenty.gumroad.com/l/git-icons)